quixio/quix-streams/docs/introduction.md

 ## Horizontal scaling

 Quix Streams provides horizontal scaling using the [streaming context](features/streaming-context.md) feature.
 Data scientists or engineers do not have to implement horizontal scaling for stream processing themselves.
-You can scale the processing models, from one replica to many or back while relying on the [callback system](subscribe.md#parallel-processing--this-does-not-exist) to ensure that your data is distributed between your model replicas.
+You can scale the processing models, from one replica to many or back to ensure that your data is distributed between your model replicas.

 Refer to the [Horizontal scaling](features/horizontal-scaling.md) section of this documentation for more information.